The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 Who self-funded and partial funded group health insurance plans are good for: Self-funded and partial funded group health insurance plans may work for large employers with 1,000+ employees.

-#4: Professional Employer Organization (PEO)
+#4: What Is a Professional Employer Organization (PEO)?

 A professional employer organization (PEO) exists to spread risk for smaller groups (15 employees or fewer).
 Instead of the benefits being under the employer’s tax ID number, you actually deploy benefits under the PEO’s tax ID number.
 Your group of employees joins a much larger group of people, thereby spreading the risk among the bigger group and, thus, reducing your rates.